pmq20/node-packer/node/doc/api/fs.md

 `fs.unwatchFile`. `fs.watch` should be used instead of `fs.watchFile` and
 `fs.unwatchFile` when possible.

+*Note:* When a file being watched by `fs.watchFile()` disappears and reappears, then the `previousStat` reported in the second callback event (the file's reappearance) will be the same as the `previousStat` of the first callback event (its disappearance).

+This happens when:
+- the file is deleted, followed by a restore
+- the file is renamed twice - the second time back to its original name

 ## fs.write(fd, buffer[, offset[, length[, position]]], callback)
 <!-- YAML
 added: v0.0.2